-2. Figure Out How Much The Trucks Need to be Loosened
+2. Figure Out How Much The Skate Trucks Need to be Loosened

-In order to adjust your trucks uniformly, you have to equate the back trucks of both roller skates, as well as the front trucks.
-Once you know how tight or loose your trucks already are, you can figure out now much more does each truck needs loosening or tightening.
+In order to adjust your trucks uniformly, you have to equate the back trucks of both roller skates and the front trucks.
+Once you know how tight or loose your trucks already are, you can figure out how much more each truck needs loosening or tightening.

 Measure this in terms of quarter turns, half turns, or full turns.

 3. Loosen Your Trucks Bit by Bit

 The last step is to actually adjust your trucks.
 Take a socket wrench or any other tool and put it over the axle nut.
 Start making turns bit by bit.
 First make a quarter turn, because with roller skates, a tiny turn can make a big difference.

 If your trucks are super tight, do one or two full turns, but if your trucks are already loose and you want to loosen them more, do a quarter turn first.